useblocks/sphinx-ads/docs/json-file.rst

 The ``presentations`` object contains the list of user-defined layouts you would like to include in your project for displaying the ads.

-In the ``presentations`` object you can have multiple objects which represents different layouts.
+In the ``presentations`` object you can have multiple objects which represent different layouts.
 Each layout must have a unique layout name.
 Below is an example of layouts in the ``presentations`` object:

 .. code-block:: JSON